Who to talk to

 If you're deciding what to do, you have a lot to think about.
 You may have a friend, your partner, or a member of your whānau who you can talk to about what you're feeling and experiencing.

-Find someone who understands that you want to do what's best for you and your family, or future family.
+Find someone who understands that you want to do what's best for you.
 No one has the right to tell you to have, or to not have, an abortion.
 It's your decision.
 There are no age restrictions and your parents don't have to be informed if you don't want them to be.

 If you are looking for a health professional to talk to you could speak to your local abortion clinic, your own GP or practice nurse, family planning doctor or nurse.
 If you are at school, the school nurse or counsellor can also be a great help.